Child Care & Camps

 - Emergency contact information (other than parent/guardian)

 - State Immunization Records (required) to have all filled out before you come to register.
 The State of Washington just published a new version of the Immunization Records form.
 As of July, 2011, all Immunization records from older forms will have to be transferred to the new form.
-Please download the newest version above.
+Please download the newest version below.

 - Names, addresses, phone numbers of persons authorized to pick up your child(ren) from child care site